ShakeShock/ShackShock/README.md

 Civilizations are born, rise and fall.
 Intimately tied with human nature, groups of people need to communicate and decide the fate of civilizations and their characters.
 In the meantime, a battle for the world will be fought, earning different civilizations more wealth and power.

 [Design doc](https://mirror.xyz/0x37eC246fCD668400Df5dAA5362601dB613BAcC84/iVmb8tLYQHaKfU_HZhjAPdv4rbYv2I6H6neinSTkg4s)

+## Technical details

+> Backend
+- Game contract, central smart contract for handling interactions to the NFT and escrow contracts (solidity)
+- Escrow contract (solidity) - holds $shake in escrow when players stake their tokens before entering into a battle
+- NFT minting contracts (solidity) - players mint a character NFT and asset NFTs used in game
+- $shake ERC20 token (extended from the OpenZeppelin wizard) - players air initially airdropped tokens when minting their character NFT and would eventually be able to earn more $shake from in game activities

+> Frontend

+- Unity WebGL with multiplayer support via photon
+- Deployed NFT meta data to NFT.Storage
+- Moralis for unity and on-chain integration